Heush256/Windows-Background-image-Customization/README.md

 # Windows-Background-image-Style-Changer
-Just cuse why not?

-But in all seriousness, how windows os allows for the user to rotate their background images for different styles was lackluster.
+Windows os allows for the user to rotate their background images for different styles was lackluster.
 This program can also play a sound, and change the system colors too if the user wants.

-Uses Windows api to change registry keys to certain styles based on the folder it is in.
+Uses Windows api and the cJSON library.
+Windows api to change registry keys to certain styles based on the folder it is in, and cJSON to easily read and write to a file.

-(ie.
+To easily and quickly change the registry keys, below is a small look up table:

     typedef struct {
     const char* styleStr;